gutlibe/aisean/documentations/Page Template.md

 ```

 The CSS manager will:

 1. Load these files before rendering the page
 2. Prevent Flash of Unstyled Content (FOUC) during page transitions
 3. Clean up old page styles when navigating away

 ## Database Interaction

-### Firestore Database
+### loadDatabaseContent()

-Firestore is used for structured data that requires complex queries and transactions.

-#### Loading Data from Firestore
+This method is called during the render lifecycle if `requiresDatabase` is set to `true`.
+It should load all necessary data from the database and store it as instance properties.

 ```javascript
 async loadDatabaseContent() {